 A Game Ranger's Notebook by Paul Smiles (1961)

-A Leopard Came By Night: Alone In A Tiny Room With A Powerful Vicious Killer by Paul Smiles (1956)
+A Leopard Came By Night: Alone In A Tiny Room With A Powerful Vicious Killer by Paul Smiles (1956) is an extract from the Wide World Magazine.

 Blind Safari by H J Southam (1961) is the autobiography of a game warden in Uganda.
 First visiting Uganda as a railway engineer, the author joins the National Parks department.
 Southam having lost one eye serving in the RAF and eventually lost the other after being ambushed by ivory poachers.